jcr7467/UCLAbookstack/README.md

 Running Developement Server
 ---------------------------
-###### Once you have installed all the packages necessary, this will run nodemon, which automatically restarts server any time changes are made to the files
+###### Once you have installed all the packages necessary, nodemon will automatically restarts server any time changes are made to the files
 ###### This is really convenient
 ###### Type **_localhost:8000_** into your browser
 ###### If this port changes, you can see it at the top of app.js